SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 .. math:: \mathbf{y} = O( \mathbf{x}, \mathbf{u})

 where :math:`\mathbf{u}` is the control over one state increment.
-In this case, the direct operator has to be applied to a pair of variables :math:`(X,U)`.
+In fact, the direct operator has to be applied to a pair of variables :math:`(X,U)`.
 Schematically, the operator has to be set as::

     def DirectOperator( (X, U) ):